Bad Nesting Material For Bird

 Many people throw their dryer lint into their garden with good intentions believing that the soft, fluffy material will make an ideal lining for birds’ nests.

-However, dryer lint is likely to be infused with harmful residues from detergents, soaps and fabric softeners making it highly toxic to baby birds.
+However, dryer lint will be infused with harmful residues from detergents, soaps and fabric softeners making it highly toxic to baby birds.

-When wet, dryer lint will crumble so a nest made from it will be unstable and hatchlings could fall out or be vulnerable to predators.
+Even if you believe that your dryer lint is free from any chemicals that can harm birds, if it rains and gets wet it will lose its fluffiness and crumble.
+A nest made from dryer lint will be unstable and hatchlings could fall out or be vulnerable to predators.

-Wet grass can quickly go mouldy so only put out dry clippings and leave them somewhere where they will not get damp.
+Wet grass can quickly go mouldy if left in a pile so only put out dry clippings and leave them somewhere where they will not get damp.

-Long pieces of string can get tangled up and wrap around chicks in their nests resulting in choking, cuts or even amputations.
-Do not put out nylon string or netting either as birds can get tangled up in it.
+Long pieces of string can get tangled up and wrap around chicks in their nests resulting in choking, cuts, or even amputations.

 When putting out nesting material for birds think natural and you can’t really go wrong.
 Some of the better nesting materials that you can leave out for birds include: